dergigi/dergigi.github.io/21-lessons.md

     beautiful garden that is crypto twitter.

 <!-- Part II -->
--   Once more, thanks to [Arjun Balaji] for [the tweet] which gave birth to this series.
 -   Thanks to [Andreas M. Antonopoulos] for all the [educational material] he has put out over the years.
 -   Thanks to [Marty] and [Matt] for guiding me through the rabbit hole